Kuroin/insertionsort/README.md

-# Insertionsort
+# Sorts
-Insertion Sort Algorithm for patika.dev
+Sort Algorithms for patika.dev

 Aşamalar